kun-dev/cs/linkedlist/readme.md

 ```

 ## The "Runner" Technique
 The "runner" (or second pointer) technique is used in many linked list problems.
 The runner technique means that you iterate through the linked list with two pointers **simultaneously**, with **one ahead of the other**.
+The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow" node iterates through.